nicolas-fricke/google-doc-blog/README.md

 ## Usage

 1. Run `bundle install` to install all required dependencies
+1. Run `bundle exec ruby bin/setup.rb` and follow the instructions to set up your environment
-2. Execute `bundle exec ruby app/server` to start the server
+1. Execute `bundle exec ruby app/server` to start the server
-3. You should be able to open the webapp via `http://localhost:4567` in your browser
+1. You should be able to open the webapp via `http://localhost:4567` in your browser

 ## Running the tests